tlevine/overflows-ecohack3/readme.md

     overflowing ~ Last rainfall figure + hour of the day

-People Working on this project:
+## People Working on this project
-Tom - understanding the stats and data entry
+* Tom: understanding the stats and data entry
-Carl - visualization of weather data
+* Carl: visualization of weather data
-Casey - data entry and calculations
+* Casey: data entry and calculations
-Mike - data visualzation and structure in tableau
+* Mike: data visualzation and structure in tableau
-Leif - gathering weather data and data entry
+* Leif: gathering weather data and data entry